-This is a joint walk with SCAN (South Carolina Association of Naturalists).
+This is a joint walk with SCAN (South Carolina Association of Naturalists) and, as of 6/10/20, they still intend on meeting and exploring.
 Wannamaker is owned by the Columbia Audubon Society and is located 3.5 miles east of St. Matthews on SC 6.
 It is not open to the general public.
 There is a pavilion and bathroom on site.
-Dave Schuetrum will be our leader. email@example.com
+Dave Schuetrum of SCAN will be the leader. firstname.lastname@example.org

 GPS Coordinates: 33.636649, -80.706006

 We will visit Peachtree Rock Heritage Preserve and Shealy’s Pond Heritage Preserve if time permits. .
 Meet in the parking lot at Peachtree to look for the colony of Brown Elfins and other early butterflies.
 The address is 883 Peachtree Rock Road, Lexington, SC 29073.
 There are no facilities at this site, but gas stations and restaurants are nearby.

 If the weather is too cold or rainy, we will move this trip to March 9

 We will start at the Latta Plantation Nature Center and walk around the Latta Prairie section of the park.
 Keep in mind this walk is in August and temperatures can be hot.
 We will be walking on hard surface horse trails for the most part with a couple large hills.
 We will eat lunch at the picnic tables at the Nature Center and then drive to Cowan’s Ford Nature Preserve where we will finish the day.